Combating Modern Slavery

 It’s been said that Lush is like a campaigning organisation fronted by a soap shop.
 We are active and vocal about the issues that we care about, and use our shop windows and website as a way to highlight them.

-Last financial year (28th February – 6th March) we hosted a campaign in partnership with After Exploitation, calling on Part 5 of the Nationality and Borders Bill to be scrapped.
+Historically, we have hosted campaigns in partnership with After Exploitation, calling on Part 5 of the Nationality and Borders Bill to be scrapped.

 Each of Lush’s 101 storefronts across the UK carried the slogan: “Don’t let the Government rip up support for modern slavery survivors”, alongside a QR code and URL, so that customers could quickly and easily take part in the Scrap Part 5 action.